onshape/heroku-buildpack-nodejs-grunt-bower/README.md

 Supported Grunt versions: 0.3 and 0.4.
 See the Grunt [migration guide](https://github.com/gruntjs/grunt/wiki/Upgrading-from-0.3-to-0.4) if you are upgrading from 0.3.

-This is a fork of [Heroku's official Node.js buildpack](https://github.com/heroku/heroku-buildpack-nodejs) with added [Grunt](http://gruntjs.com/) support.
+This is a fork of [mbuchetics Node.js & grunt buildpack](https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git) with added [Bower](http://bower.io/) support.
 Using this buildpack you do not need to commit the results of your Grunt tasks (e.g. minification and concatination of files), keeping your repository clean.

 After all the default Node.js and npm build tasks have finished, the buildpack checks if a Gruntfile (`Gruntfile.js`, `Gruntfile.coffee`or `grunt.js`) exists and executes the `heroku` task by running `grunt heroku`.
 For details about grunt and how to define tasks, check out the [offical documentation](http://gruntjs.com/getting-started).
 You must add grunt to the npm dependencies in your `package.json` file.